margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's the same story, but different voices.
 It's the same feelings, but different problems.
 It's the same music, but different tones.
+It's the same flowers, but different pieces of art.

 --We are all weaving in and out and learning the same lessons.
 We are all running to the same goal.